Quiescent Big Bang formation in $2+1$ dimensions: Initial data, local well-posedness and bootstrap assumptions

 \subsection{Local well-posedness}

-A local well-posedness theory for the $(2+1)$-dimensional Einstein-Vlasov-scalar-system in CMCTC gauge can be developed following the same arguments as in \cite[Section 3.3]{FU24}.
+A local well-posedness theory for the $(2+1)$-dimensional Einstein-Vlasov-scalar-system in CMCTC gauge can be developed following the same arguments as in \cite[Section 3.3]{FU25}.
 More precisely, one first combines the well-posedness results \cite[Corollary 24.10]{Rin13} and \cite[Paper B, Lemma 9.2]{Sve12} in harmonic gauge with the approach in \cite{FajKr20} to find a CMC hypersurface close to general near-FLRW data, allowing one to assume that any initial data close to FLRW data is CMC without loss of generality.
-Then, one follows the proof of \cite[Theorem 14.1]{Rodnianski2014} to obtain local well-posedness results in CMCTC gauge, along with continuation criteria.\\
+Then, one follows the proof of \cite[Theorem 14.1]{Rodnianski2014} to obtain local well-posedness results in CMCTC gauge, along with continuation criteria.
+We note, as in \cite{FU25}, that a direct extension of the arguments in \cite{Rin13,Sve12} requires working with the dual Vlasov distribution $f^\sharp$ in terms of canonical coordinates on the mass shell, but the spacetime is sufficiently regular that one can translate between both frameworks at no additional cost.\\

-The new nuance compared to the $(3+1)$-dimensional case arises when considering the results in \cite[Paper B]{Sve12}, which are needed to obtain an analogue of the harmonic gauge well-posedness result \cite[Lemma 3.6]{FU24} for $m=0$, since \cite[Paper B]{Sve12} is restricted to odd spatial dimensions.
+The new nuance compared to the $(3+1)$-dimensional case arises when considering the results in \cite[Paper B]{Sve12}, which are needed to obtain an analogue of the harmonic gauge well-posedness result \cite[Lemma 3.6]{FU25} for $m=0$, since \cite[Paper B]{Sve12} is restricted to odd spatial dimensions.
 However, as noted in \cite[Remark 5.2]{Sve12}, all of the results apply to even spatial dimensions if one adds an additional momentum weight $\langle p\rangle_\gamma^\alpha\lvert p\rvert_\gamma^{-\alpha}$ for $\alpha\in\R\backslash\Z,\,\alpha>0$ to all weighted norms for the Vlasov distribution function throughout the work and adapts the function spaces accordingly.
 Consequently, analogous additional momentum weights would have to enter our regularity assumptions and continuation criteria a priori.
-However, since we assume \eqref{eq:massless-cond} anyhow in the massless case, one verifies that these weights are uniformly bounded from above and below using the method of characteristics, as in Lemma \ref{lem:APMom}.
+However, since we assume \eqref{eq:massless-cond} anyhow in the massless case, one verifies that these weights are uniformly bounded from above and below using the method of characteristics, as in Lemma \ref{lem:APMom-2+1}.
 Similarly, adding to the continuation criteria that

 is uniformly bounded from below by a positive constant is sufficient to resolve this technical hurdle.\\